Heliotropium: Etymology

 The name "heliotrope" derives from the old idea that the inflorescences of these plants turned their rows of flowers to the Sun. Ἥλιος (helios) is Greek for "Sun", τρέπειν (trepein) means "to turn".
 The Middle English name "turnsole" has the same meaning.

 Distribution and habitat

-The species has an almost cosmopolitan distribution.
+The genus has an almost cosmopolitan distribution.

 Ecology

 Some danaine butterflies, such as male queen butterflies, visit these plants, being attracted to their pyrrolizidine alkaloids.

 Caterpillars of the grass jewel (Freyeria trochylus), a gossamer-winged butterfly, feed on H. strigosum.

 Toxicity

 The plants are highly toxic to dogs and cats, as well as to humans.